How to Boot a Jetson Nano Super from NVMe SSD (JetPack 6)

 sudo sed -i 's|root=/dev/mmcblk0p1|root=/dev/nvme0n1p1|g' /mnt/nvme/boot/extlinux/extlinux.conf

-On JetPack 6, /boot/efi is a separate partition.
-By default it's on the SD card (mmcblk0p10).
-We need to copy it to the NVMe equivalent (nvme0n1p10) so the system can boot without the SD.
+On JetPack 6, /boot/efi is a separate partition that lives on the SD card (mmcblk0p10) by default.
+We need to copy its contents to the NVMe equivalent (nvme0n1p10).

 efibootmgr -v